Obeject-Oriented vs. Functional Programming

 -

-for each employee in the employees array and return the values as a new array.change_salaries
+change_salarieshas one job: callchange_salaryfor each employee in the employees array and return the values as a new array.change_salariesdelegates the calculation of the new salary tochange_salary, allowingchange_salariesto focus entirely on handling the set of employees. -

-also has one job: return a copy of a single employee with the salary field updated.
+change_salaryalso has one job: return a copy of a single employee with the salary field updated.

 A benefit of this approach is if we had a single employee we wanted to change the

-salary for, we could call change_salary
+salary for, we could call change_salary directly!

 While OOP also uses it, composition is a cornerstone of the FP mindset.

-requires that we pass in not
+happier_employees = change_salaries(employees, 10000.0)Because we don’t have objects, change_salaries requires that we pass in not

 just the amount, but also the data we want to modify.
 This method returns the

-updated data, which we’ll store in happier_employees
+updated data, which we’ll store in happier_employees.

 happier_employees.each do |emp|